Skip to main content

 The cross-border SME scheme applies in the following situation(s):

-1. The small enterprise applies the SME scheme in other Member States than the Member State of establishment, or;
+1. The small enterprise applies the SME scheme in Member State(s) other than the Member State of establishment, or;

 2. The small enterprise applies the SME scheme both in the Member State of establishment and in other Member State(s).